Asian American Plays, by Author (K)

 - The Betrayed (Grateful Crane Ensemble, 2010)

 Grace is a sophisticated city girl, a college student, from Seattle while Tak is a bumpkin from rural California.
-Despite their differences, the attractive 20-year-olds fall in love.
-Typical story book stuff, you think.
-But this is a unique romance that takes place behind a barbed wire fence, in a prison for Japanese and Japanese Americans during World War II.
-Even in this difficult environment the relationship grows until it hits a snag in February 1943 when all inmates 17 years and older are ordered to answer the loyalty questions 27 and 28.
-Their responses to this order break up the relationship–Grace answers positively and leaves camp while Tak refuses to comply and is hauled off to the county jail.
+Despite their differences, they fall in love.
+Typical.
+But this takes place behind a barbed wire fence, in the WWII Japanese American camps.
+Even there, the relationship grows until it hits a snag: loyalty questions 27 and 28.

 - Garage Door Opener (Grateful Crane Ensemble, 2017)